British Army during the French Revolutionary and Napoleonic Wars: Tactics

-Uniform

-The standard uniform for the majority of regiments throughout the period was the traditional red coat.
+Uniforms, equipment, rewards

+While the red jacket is regarded as the archetypal British uniform, it is evident that there were considerable variations and distinctions between units and ranks.
+One can cite, for instance, the case of Wellington's elite Foot Guards.
+With regard to the uniforms of private soldiers and non-commissioned officers, it is notable that the jackets worn by sergeants were distinctive in that they were embellished with gold lace.
+The jacket was scarlet and lined throughout — the sleeve with linen and the other parts with white serge.
+The skirts were of a shorter length and sewn back, furnished with white serge lining and edged with gold lace.
+A single-breasted jacket, buttoned across the front, was worn, with the left side edged with gold.
+The buttons were gilt and set at distinct intervals, while the loops were of gold lace, with the number and spacing of the loops varying according to the regiment.
+Finally, the dark blue collar, cuffs, wings and shoulder straps were trimmed with gold lace.

 There was no standardised supply for uniforms, and it was generally left to the regimental colonel to contract for and obtain uniforms for his men, which allowed for some regimental variation.
 Generally, this was in the form of specific regimental badges, or ornamentation for specialised flank companies, but occasionally major differences existed.
-Highland regiments generally wore kilts and ostrich feather hats, although six of these regiments exchanged the kilt for regulation trousers or tartan trews in 1809.
+Highland regiments wore kilts and ostrich feather hats, although six of these regiments exchanged the kilt for regulation trousers or tartan trews in 1809.
 Officers of Highland regiments wore a crimson silk sash worn from the left shoulder to the right hip.
 Regimental tartans were worn but they were all derived from the Black Watch tartan.
 White, yellow or red lines were added to distinguish between regiments.
-Trousers for the rank and file were generally of white cotton duck canvas for summer use, and grey woolen trousers were issued for winter wear, although considerable variation exists in the color of the woolen trousers.
+Trousers for the rank and file were generally of white cotton duck canvas for summer use, and grey woollen trousers were issued for winter wear, although considerable variation exists in the color of the woollen trousers.
 Originally, the white trousers were cut as overalls, designed to be worn to protect the expensive breeches and gaiters worn by the rank and file, although on campaign, they were often worn by themselves; a practice which was later permitted except on parade.
 Soldiers were also issued with grey greatcoats starting in 1803.